What is Agenesis of the Corpus Callosum?

-Agenesis of the corpus callosum (ACC) is a birth defect in which the structure that connects the two hemispheres of the brain (the corpus callosum) is partially or completely absent.
+Agenesis of the corpus callosum (ACC) is one of several disorders of the corpus callosum, the structure that connects the two hemispheres (left and right) of the brain.
+In ACC the corpus callosum is partially or completely absent.
 It is caused by a disruption of brain cell migration during fetal development.
-ACC can occur as an isolated condition or in combination with other cerebral abnormalities, including Arnold-Chiari malformation, Dandy-Walker syndrome, Andermann syndrome, schizencephaly (clefts or deep divisions in brain tissue), and holoprosencephaly (failure of the forebrain to divide into lobes.)
-Girls may have a gender-specific condition called Aicardi's syndrome, which causes severe mental retardation, seizures, abnormalities in the vertebra of the spine, and lesions on the retina of the eye.
+ACC can occur as an isolated condition or in combination with other cerebral abnormalities, including Arnold-Chiari malformation, Dandy-Walker syndrome, schizencephaly (clefts or deep divisions in brain tissue), and holoprosencephaly (failure of the forebrain to divide into lobes.)
+Girls may have a gender-specific condition called Aicardi syndrome, which causes severe cognitive impairment and developmental delays, seizures, abnormalities in the vertebra of the spine, and lesions on the retina of the eye.
 ACC can also be associated with malformations in other parts of the body, such as midline facial defects.
 The effects of the disorder range from subtle or mild to severe, depending on associated brain abnormalities.
-Intelligence may be normal with mild compromise of skills requiring matching of visual patterns.
-But children with the most severe brain malformations may have intellectual retardation, seizures, hydrocephalus, and spasticity.
+Children with the most severe brain malformations may have intellectual impairment, seizures, hydrocephalus, and spasticity.
 Other disorders of the corpus callosum include dysgenesis, in which the corpus callosum is developed in a malformed or incomplete way, and hypoplasia, in which the corpus callosum is thinner than usual.
 Individuals with these disorders have a higher risk of hearing deficits and cardiac abnormalities than individuals with the normal structure.
 It is estimated that at least one in 4,000 individuals has a disorder of the corpus callosum.

 Is there any treatment?